It’s Christmas…!!! (Ugh?! How Do You Feel About Christmas?)

 Images of Christmas as a romantic time seem to be everywhere, which can put huge stress on couples.

-Or if you’re a parent, the pressure to make things wonderful for your kids – and maybe a house full of guests too – can feel immense.
+Add the idea that you’re supposed to make things wonderful for your kids – and maybe a house full of guests too – and the pressure can feel immense.

-So how does this time of year make you feel?
+So how does this time of year feel to you?

 Do you feel happy, excited, anxious, overwhelmed, sad, lonely, fed up, or indifferent?

 Maybe you feel something completely different, or a mix of these emotions?
-(Despite what we sometimes feel expected to experience, feelings are not mutually exclusive.)
+(Feelings are not mutually exclusive.)

 Do you feel pleased, disappointed, angry, guilty, or ashamed about how you feel?

-We often feel like our feelings are wrong, or that we are somehow at fault for experiencing them.
+You might feel like your feelings are wrong sometimes, or that you’re somehow at fault for experiencing them.

-It might help to understand a bit better the purpose of our feelings, and the best way to respond to them.
+It might help to understand a bit better the purpose of our emotions, and the best way to respond to them.

 I like to think of our feelings or emotions as the human body’s messaging system.
-They’re the body’s way of communicating its response to what’s going on around it.
+They’re how your body and mind work together to communicate its response to what’s going on around it.

 So in the most basic way, if you see danger, you feel frightened.
 This is one of the easier feelings to identify, as you might shake, sweat, feel sick, dizzy, notice your mouth go dry, your breathing speed up and your heart race.